sarahevbouan/quizpro/README.md

 A fast, interactive quiz app built with React.
 Users can:

-- • 🔐 Create an account to access quizzes and track progress
+- 🔐 Create an account to access quizzes and track progress
-- • 🧩 Select a subject and difficulty level
+- 🧩 Select a subject and difficulty level
-- • ⏱️ Track quiz progression with countdown timer
+- ⏱️ Track quiz progression with countdown timer
-- • 📊 View instant scores and lifetime score history
+- 📊 View instant scores and lifetime score history
-- • 🔍 Review answers after completing quizzes
+- 🔍 Review answers after completing quizzes
-- • 🗑️ Clear scores to reset history
+- 🗑️ Clear scores to reset history
 - 👉 **[Live Demo](https://quizpro-quiz.vercel.app/)** | Built with React + CSS Modules

 ---

 # 📖 Full Documentation

-# 📘 QuizPro

 An interactive quiz application built with React.
 Test your knowledge, race against the clock, review your answers, and track your lifetime performance.